rsksmart/rskj/CONTRIBUTING.md

 Please **don't file an issue** to ask a question.
 You'll get faster results by using the resources below.

 * We have a [Gitter channel](https://gitter.im/rsksmart/rskj) for technical questions about RSK
-* We have a [Telegram channel](https://t.me/RSKsmartcontracts) for general questions or discussion about RSK
+* We have a [Telegram channel](https://t.me/RSKsmartcontracts) for general questions or discussions about RSK

 ## How to contribute to RSK